ShenHaotv/frame-analysis/README.md

 # frame-analysis

-Here we provide the complete data for simulations and empirical applications appeared in the FRAME paper.
-We also provide the code to reproduce the empirical results.
+Here we provide the complete data for simulations and empirical applications presented in the FRAME paper, along with the code necessary to reproduce all empirical results.